Tyrn/wei/the-insider-en.typ

      Wincing, Ashinik swallowed two cups  of coffee  and walked back  to the bedroom to change his clothing.
-Only now he noticed what  he had not noticed half an  hour ago - a white woman's arm on the carpet, on the other side  of the bed, closer to the window.
+Only now he noticed what  he had not noticed half an  hour ago---a white woman's arm on the carpet, on the other side  of the bed, closer to the window.

      Ashinik moved nearer and froze.

-     Inis lay on the carpet on the other  side of the bed and the pearls set in silver were scattered all around her - the  necklace did snap.
-A red mark darkened  her neck but  that  was not all of it - her  body was  hacked  and covered in blood and a knife with a bone handle lay next to her.
+     Inis lay on the carpet on the other  side of the bed and the pearls set in silver were scattered all around her---the  necklace did snap.
+A red mark darkened  her neck but  that  was not all of it---her  body was  hacked  and covered in blood and a knife with a bone handle lay next to her.

      "Inis!"
 Ashinik screamed desperately clutching at his wife's face.